barryceelen/SublimeClaude/README.md

 **Switch Model (claudette\_select\_model\_panel)**
 Switch between all available Anthropic models.

-**Switch System Message (claudette\_select\_system\_message\_panel)** Multiple system message can be added via the Claudette settings.
-This command allows you to switch the system message that is sent along with a conversation.
+**Switch System Prompt (claudette\_select\_system\_message\_panel)** Give Claude a role by adding a system prompt.
+Multiple system prompts can be added via the Claudette settings.
+This command allows you to switch the system prompt that is sent along with a conversation.

 ## Key Bindings

-The Claudette package does not add key bindings for its commands out of the box.
-The following example adds a keyboard shortcut that opens the "Ask Question" panel.
+The Claudette package does not add [key bindings](https://www.sublimetext.com/docs/key_bindings.html) for its commands out of the box.
+The following example adds a handy keyboard shortcut that opens the "Ask Question" panel.
 You can add your own keyboard shortcuts via the Settings > Keybindings settings menu.

 For OSX: